 Team Members and Roles

 James Wiegand is our team leader and is developing the core of the iPhone application.
 Joshua Kinkade is developing the individual Device controllers for the iPhone application and the Resolution Server.
-Chris Jensen is working on the hardware and the Base Station software.
-Brian Vogel will join our team in January and will work with Chris on the hardware and Base Station.
+Christopher Jensen is working on the hardware and the Base Station software.
+Brian Vogel will join our team in January and will work with Christopher on the hardware and Base Station.

 Project Management Approach